 ii.
 A Medical Forum to keep you up to date with some current topics and discuss your ideas with others.

-There are many institutions that require the UKCAT.
-You will find a list of institutions that require the UKCAT here.
+There are many institutions that require the UCAT.
+You will find a list of institutions that require the UCAT here.

+In 2020, 16 students achieved a place to study Medicine including A level retake students.
 Destinations of recent leavers studying Medicine include Bristol, Leicester and Sheffield.
-Many of our applicants for Dentistry have been accepted by the Dental schools at Leeds and Queen Mary, while others are currently studying at Bristol, Leeds and Liverpool.
+Many of our applicants for Dentistry have been accepted by the Dental schools at Leeds and Queen Mary, while others are currently studying at Bristol and Liverpool.
 Of the 9 students who have gone on to study Optometry in the last five years, the majority have gone to City, Manchester or to Aston.
-In 2014 alone there were 8 students who went on to read Pharmacy at a number of different universities including UCL and Cardiff.

 Gaining a place to read Medicine or in one of the professions allied to Medicine such as Dentistry, Optometry or Pharmacy requires thorough preparation and skilled advice and guidance.
 Our record speaks for itself.